tardate/LittleArduinoProjects/playground/MultiSlaveSPI/README.md

 * a [7-segment LED module](../LED7Segment/ShiftDriveModule) with a 74HC595 interface
 * a [CounterModule](../CounterModule) with a CD4017 interface

-These modules are all connected to the SPI interface of an Arduino, with a selperate latch (ss/slave select) for each.
+These modules are all connected to the SPI interface of an Arduino, with a seperate latch (SS/slave select) for each.
 The data to each module actually passes down the same wire (MOSI).

 The demo sketch does two things: